-That is how you start financial planning.
-Put down all your financial goals on a piece of paper.
-A dream becomes a goal when you put a financial or monetary value to it.
-That is what tells you how much money you would need in the future.
-Separate your goals into long-term goals (beyond 10 years), medium-term goals (5-10 years) and short-term goals (3-5 years).
-When you write down goals, it is OK to be redundant, but be comprehensive.
+To begin with, put down all your financial goals on a piece of paper.
+A dream becomes a goal when you put a financial or monetary value on it.
+That tells you how much money you would need in the future.
+Separate your goals into long-term goals (beyond 10 years), medium-term goals (5-10 years), and short-term goals (3-5 years).

 2) Start your financial plan as early as possible

-It is said that financial planning is about making money work hard and money works harder if you give it more time to work hard.
-That means; you need to start your financial planning journey early.
-One complaint is that you don’t know all your future goals at an early age, but that is OK.
+You need to start your financial planning journey early, even if you are uncertain about your future goals.
 You can start the process and fine-tune along the way.
 The sooner you start, the more you compound and the more your ultimate wealth ratio to meet your goals.

 3) Budget and cut your coat according to your cloth

 This may sound rather prosaic, but there is an important implication to this point.
 Normally, we believe that you must wait till you have enough surplus funds to start saving.
-Believe me, that day will never come.
 You need to first work out target savings per month and then adjust your budget according to that.
 Unless you do that, savings can never really start.
 A lot of savings can be squeezed out to avoid wastages and slippages in your spending patterns.

 4) Manage your debt intelligently and cut high-cost debt